PSALM TALK ON PSALM 3

 For God is always with me.

-Yes in the morning I realise he’s with me every hour.
+Yes, in the morning I realize he’s with me every hour.

 I wake up from the darkness of the night,

 Knowing that my God is the God of light.